- Page Count: 528

 The other main POV is Cameron, who’s still searching for her brother.
 She’s a great character and her insights balanced the story by sharing what’s happening with the Scarlet Guard and showing another side to people like Cal and Mare.
 Lines like “no wonder [Mare] has personality issues.
 No one tells the girl the truth about anything” helped me get past how the two girls acted in Glass Sword.
 And Cameron’s observations make it even more clear how Cal refuses to actually take a stand or pick a side.
-He was another character with painfully realistic flaws… aaaand I thought the romance was sweet, but am not really here for any ship.
+He was another character with painfully realistic flaws… aaaand I suppose I thought the romance was sweet, but I’m not really here for any ship.

 Ooh I almost forgot — the ongoing theme of how we’re all partially made by someone else came through even more in Evangeline’s POV.
 (Speaking of how this book surprised me… how is Evangeline my new favorite character?!
 Did not expect that).
 Just seeing WHY she did everything and how she handles the heartbreaking situation she’s in definitely made her more sympathetic.
 I wouldn’t mind an entire book just about her!

 OTHER AWESOME STUFF I LOVED: